Credit Risk Transfer Mechanisms

 The cash and securities left by customers in their prime brokerage accounts are sometimes partly used by prime brokers to finance themselves.
 In the U.K., securities and cash in prime brokerage accounts are generally commingled with assets of prime brokers and are, therefore, available to the prime brokers for their business.

-A prime broker in the U.S. must aggregate its clients’ free balances in safe areas of the broker dealer’s business-related activities to servicing its customers or deposit the funds in a reserve bank account to prevent the comingling of customer and company funds.
+A prime broker in the U.S. must aggregate its clients’ free balances in safe areas of the broker dealer’s business-related activities to service its customers.
+Alternatively, a prime broker can deposit the funds in a reserve bank account to prevent the comingling of customer and company funds.

 The financing provided by prime brokers to their clients is typically secured by the assets of those clients’ prime brokers.
 In the U.S., the asset of a client can also be used as collateral to finance a dealer bank’s margin loans through re-hypothecation.